pa11y/pa11y/README.md

 ### `verifyPage` (string)

-HTML string to verify is included in the page source HTML.
-Could be used to ascertain that intended page is being tested (as opposed to error page) by using `<title>` tags and content, or that a specific element is present.
+HTML string to verify is present in the page source HTML.
+Could be used to ascertain that intended page is being tested (as opposed to error page) by using `<title>` tags and content (as below), or that a specific element is present.

 ```js
 pa11y({